University of London Opens Up to a Wider Audience with Assistive Technology

 The University of London contains 18 member institutions, central academic bodies, and research institutes.
 The university has over 52,000 distance learning external students and 161, 270 campus-based internal students (from across the federation), making it the largest university by the number of students in the United Kingdom.

 To support website usability for all on the University of London website, Recite Me provides an accessibility assistive toolbar.
-By providing a simple drop-down toolbar this allows visitors to customise their website in a way that works for them.
+Providing a simple drop-down toolbar this allows visitors to customise their website in a way that works for them.

 This cloud-based accessibility support software gives any user the ability to customise the way they view content.
-This can be by changing the styling of the website.
-For example, changing the site background colour, font type, size colour and spacing.
-To support reading visitors can use the text to speech functionality or reading aids such as a ruler, reading mask, dictionary, and text-only mode.
-To support people how may not be able to read in English, the translation tool will translate on-demand into over 100 languages, including 35 text to speech voices and many other features.
+This can be done by changing the styling of the website.
+For example, changing the site background colour, font type, size colour, and spacing.
+To support reading visitors can use the text-to-speech functionality or reading aids such as a ruler, reading mask, dictionary, and text-only mode.
+To support people who may not be able to read in English, the translation tool will translate on-demand into over 100 languages, including 35 text-to-speech voices and many other features.